hangle/Notecard/documents/Commands/addCardSet.md

 '+Add' button skips the AddCardSets and is presented with the <br />
 New York question.   </p>

-<p>The user activating the Add button twice is presented the first <br />
+<p>In the case of multiple AddCardSets associated with a particular <br />
-and second AddCardSets.
-The +Add button remains enabled.
-When <br />
+CardSet, the '+' Add button of the last AddCardSet terminates the <br />
-activated again, then the associated CardSet is re-executed.  </p>
+series and re-presents the associated CardSet.
+Thus, the user, <br />

-<p>Thus, the user, equipped with the addition information of the <br />
+equipped with the addition information of the AddCardSets, is <br />
-AddCardSets, is given the opportunity to respond appropriately <br />
+given the opportunity to respond appropriately to the question.     </p>

-to the question.   </p>
+<p>In a series of AddCardSet, the series is terminated at any <br />

-<p>In a series of AddCardSet, activation of the Next button returns <br />
+point by the activation of the Next button.
+Again, the user <br />
-the user to the associated CardSet.  </p>
+is returned to the associated CardSet.  </p>